 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Model N Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MODN stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Information Technology Services industry.
+We show how MODN stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Software Publishers industry.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.